Leadership & Management

 I witness such struggles frequently in my work with managers, founders and other business leaders.
 Many recognize that their teams aren’t doing as well as they could be.
 Often the signs are soft sales numbers or low recurring revenue or other weak business metrics; other times they’re more that working on the team feels frustrating, conflict-riddled or inefficient.
 Whatever the warning signs, what most managers and leaders share is that they can’t see why their teams aren’t doing better.
 Why is it so hard for teams to perform well, and to do so sustainably?
 And more critically, what can leaders do to help their teams do better?

 I believe that the key to success for teams comes down to building their resilience.
-Teams are the de facto unit of performance in most organizations large and small, and the most capable teams are resilient.
+Teams are the de facto unit of performance in most organizations large and small, and the most capable teams are resilient teams.

 What does it mean to be resilient?
 Resilience, as we define it at RallyBright, is the ability to engage with opportunity, persist through challenges, recover quickly from setbacks and learn from these experiences to move forward wiser and better.
 We measure resilience based on five underlying attributes we’ve found add up to it: direction, connection, alignment, performance and attitude.
 Teams that master these capabilities—resilient teams—are the only teams that are able to produce great business results over a sustained period of time.
 Let’s take a closer look at what puts teams on that road to resilience.